The Intersection of Calling and Career…

 04 About World Vision USA: When you work at World Vision, your passions and talents come together to meet the greatest needs in the world today.
 We go to ends of the earth and into the margins.
 Where few go and the road is less traveled.
 Because Jesus is alive in the hardest places to be a child.
 We are dangerously soft-hearted.
 But just the right kind of dangerous.
 That’s because we’re a global Christian humanitarian organization.
 We partner with children, families, and their communities to reach their full potential by tackling the causes of poverty and injustice.
 We empower people out of poverty.
 For real.
 For good.
 For nearly the last 70 years.
 Jesus’ love at the center.
 Always.
 We’re Christian and follow Jesus’ example to show unconditional love to the poor and oppressed.
 Serving every child we can regardless of faith.
 Are you feeling called to explore joining us?
 We hope so.

-07 Let your work be your faith in action Every day, nearly 15,000 children under the age of 5 die from preventable causes.
+07 Let your work be your faith in action: Worldwide, thousands of children under the age of 5 die from preventable causes every day.
 Our call to action is urgent.
 That’s why we’re looking for someone who is ready to place their expertise behind helping the world’s most vulnerable children.
-Every project, every shoot, every edit can help influence whether someone chooses to help today or not.
+Every reputational risk issue prevented, mitigated, or responded in an effective way can help influence whether someone chooses to donate today or not.
 If not you, then who?

-08 Salary Range & Benefits See approximate range above.
+08 Salary Range & Benefits: See approximate range above.
 In addition, we have a robust and comprehensive benefits package to round out our total compensation package.
-Visit https://www.worldvision.org/about-us/job-opportunities/working-for-world-vision to learn more.
+Visit https://www.worldvision.org/about-us/job-opportunities/jobs to learn more.

-09 To Apply: Press the apply button on this page.
+09 To Apply: Click the apply link on this page.
 Still not sure?
-I’d really like to hear from you, even if it’s just to ask some questions about the job or have a chat in confidence.
-Message Chad in Talent Acquisition at 253-815-2216 (text ok) or firstname.lastname@example.org.
-Connect with me on LinkedIn over at https://www.linkedin.com/in/chadkopkas/.
+I really want to hear from you, even if it’s just to ask some questions about the job or have a chat in confidence.
+Contact Chad in Talent Acquisition at 253-815-2216 (text ok) or ckopkas@worldvisionorg.

 Your "Thursday Three" email gives you the latest news of interest and upcoming events.
 It focuses on the "sweet spot" where the Christian world meets the development and policy worlds.